 </div>

-In this example,archive.Contentis the content of the article you edit on the Anqi CMS backend.wordwrap:50The text content is formatted to wrap every approximately 50 characters.
+In this example,archive.Contentit is the article content you edit in the Anqi CMS background.wordwrap:50The text content is wrapped every approximately 50 characters.

-It is especially important to note that,wordwrapThe filter is based onwordsIt performs line breaks, it looks for spaces in the text to determine the break points.This means that if your content is a string of continuous characters without spaces (such as a very long English URL, or a large block of continuous Chinese text), it will not break in the middle and may go beyond the container.
+It should be noted particularly that,wordwrapThe filter is based onwordsIt performs line breaks, it finds spaces in the text to determine the break points.This means that if your content is a string of continuous characters without spaces (such as a long English URL or a large block of continuous Chinese text), it will not automatically break in the middle and may extend beyond the container.

-To avoid HTML tags contained in the content (such as<strong>/<a>The text enclosed in 【en】is displayed as plain text at the front end, rather than being parsed by the browser.
-You need to usewordwrapright after the filter.safeFilter.safeThe filter tells the template engine that this content is safe and does not need to be HTML-escaped.
+To avoid HTML tags contained in the content (such as<strong>/<a>It is treated as ordinary text on the front end and not parsed by the browser, you need to usewordwrapafter the filter is usedsafefilter.safeThe filter tells the template engine that this content is safe and does not need to be escaped as HTML entities.
 It can be output directly as HTML code.

 Other related filters: truncation and line break options